 Around 9% of the country’s total landmass is occupied by national park system.
-The main feature of environmental protection in France is the fact that tiny regional nature reserves complement large national parks and so they merge into the largest ecological zone in Western Europe.
-At the same time, these are the places offering a unique chance for visiting historical monuments and cultural heritage sites, providing nice conditions for climbing and hiking.
-Around 10% of all travelers in France prefer to spend their vacation in the reserves, while the total number of French people preferring this type of leisure activities reach up 23%.
+The main feature of environmental protection in France is the fact that tiny regional nature reserves complement large national parks so they merge into the largest ecological zone in Western Europe.
+At the same time, national parks offer a great opportunity for visiting historical monuments and cultural heritage sites.
+Created nice environment for climbing and hiking.
+Around 10% of all travelers in France prefer to spend their vacation in the reserves.
+With the total number of French people preferring this type of leisure activities reach up 23%.

 Mercantour National Park

-The park contains a unique range of flora and fauna, while near the town of Saint-Martin-Vésubie you can find the only country wolves park Alpha.
+The park is home to wide range of flora and fauna.
+Near the town of Saint-Martin-Vésubie there is an Alpha Parc.
+The only wildlife park with wolves in France.
 In 1987 Mercantour national park was combined with the Alpi Marittime nature park (Parco Naturale dell’Argentera) that expanded the habitat of many unique plants and animals.
-This also makes convenient visiting three dozen picturesque mountain villages with unique architecture, which has absorbed both French and Italian traditions.
-The hallmark of the park is the Valley of Wonders which revealed more than 37 thousand petroglyphs dating back to the II millennium BC.
-If you fond of ancient paintings visit a museum in the town of Tende.
-The entrance fee is around $22 USD.
+This also makes convenient visiting three dozen picturesque mountain villages with unique architecture.
+All of them with both French and Italian traditions.
+The hallmark of the park is the Valley of Wonders.
+It revealed more than 37 thousand petroglyphs dating back to the II millennium BC.
+If you fond of ancient paintings visit the museum in the town of Tende.
+The entrance fee is around 22 USD.

 There are 150 miles of signposted hiking trails and numerous routes for mountain climbers.
 When you visit Mercantour by car you can depart from any city of the Côte d’Azur through Monaco and Nice.